Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: List of Algorithms in TRG

-We note that in Algorithm~\ref{alg:Fix_U1}, the overlap is evaluated as where the environment tensor of $\bar{g_1}$ is the tensor subnetwork after removing $g_1$ from the network, and the standard iteratively optimization method for unitary $g_1$ is: $g_1 \gets (UV^\dagger)^*$, with $U$ and $V$ obtained from SVD the environment tensor: $\bar{g_1}=UsV^\dagger$.
-The tensor $g_2$ can be similarly updated.
+where the environment tensor of $\bar{g_1}$ is the tensor subnetwork after removing $g_1$ from the network, and the standard iteratively optimization method for unitary $g_1$ is: $g_1 \gets (UV^\dagger)^*$, with $U$ and $V$ obtained from SVD the environment tensor: $\bar{g_1}=UsV^\dagger$.
+The tensor $g_2$ can be updated similarly.